BESS Workgroup

 as a security improvement over the regular EVPN revertive Designated

-Forwarder Election: an intentional link (or node) "flapping" on a PE
+election: an intentional link (or node) "flapping" on a PE will only

-Designated Forwarder state.
-However, an attacker who gets access to
+Forwarder state.
+However, an attacker who gets access to the

-the configuration of a PE in the Ethernet Segment will be able to
+configuration of a PE in the Ethernet Segment will be able to disable

-disable the non-revertive behavior, by advertising a conflicting DF
+the non-revertive behavior, by advertising a conflicting DF election

-election algorithm and thereby forcing fallback to the Default
+algorithm and thereby forcing fallback to the Default default DF algorithm.

 The document also describes how a local policy can override the